 - saved history

 or implicit, where the app learns your patterns without asking.
-If privacy is a concern, all of it can be stored locally on the user's device rather than on a server — the personalisation works the same way, and the user keeps control of their data.
+If privacy is a concern, all of it can be stored locally on the user's device rather than on a server.
+The personalisation works the same way, and the user keeps control of their data.
 But the underlying mechanism is the same: the more the product reflects your identity and behaviour back at you, the more expensive it becomes to switch away from it.
 You have not just invested time in the product; the product has invested in you.
-The practical version of this for any product is to find the one moment where a user thinks 'this thing gets me' — a playlist that feels curated for you, a recommendation that seems to read your mind — and design everything around creating that moment as early as possible.
+The practical version of this for any product is to find the one moment where a user thinks 'this thing gets me', like a playlist that feels curated for you, a recommendation that seems to read your mind.
+Design everything around creating that moment as early as possible.